Diet and Health Research Industry Club (DRINC)

 DRINC is a partnership between BBSRC, the Engineering and Physical Sciences Research Council (EPSRC), the Economic and Social Research Council (ESRC), the Medical Research Council (MRC), and a consortium of leading food and drink companies.
 Together the partners have committed to investing £22M in the UK research base.
 The projects have already generated novel underpinning knowledge and improved skills in a research community that provides valuable pre-competitive outputs for UK industry.

 The first phase of DRINC had 15 company members, and distributed around £12M, funding 25 projects and 30 studentships at 26 centres.
-Following an independent evaluation in 2011 the partners initiated a second phase of the Club which is expected to award a further £10M to continue building the UK’s strength in diet and health research.
+Following an independent evaluation in 2011 the partners initiated a second phase of the Club which awarded a further £10M, funding 18 projects, to continue building the UK’s strength in diet and health research.

 Three research challenges were identified for the second phase of DRINC through discussions with the food and drink industry.
 The challenges fit into the overarching theme of improving our understanding of the relationship between diet and health: